President: Dan Warth

 Kali' is currently a member of, and serves as Secretary of the Central Texas Mentoring Collaborative, representing the City of Austin and Seedling Foundation.
 She is also a member of the Board of Directors of BookSpring, dedicated to furthering children's literacy in Central Texas.

-She was recognized by Seedling Foundation as one of its 2016 Austin's Fab Five, for her work for children in the Central Texas area.
+She was recognized by Seedling Foundation as one of its 2016 Austin's Fab Five, for her work for children in the Central Texas area and was a 2017 Finalist for the Austin Under 40 Awards-Mentor of the Year.
 Kali' was the Austin SERTOMA Club as its 2009 "Service to Mankind Award" recipient, as well.
 She was awarded a lifetime membership in Texas PTA in recognition of her work for the benefit of AISD schools and is an ACPTA Oak Tree Award Winner for Outstanding Volunteerism.

 Kali' and her husband Dan created the Seedling College Scholarships in 2007, which encourage Seedling Foundation mentored middle school students entering high school by guaranteeing them funds toward their college education.
 These scholarships are funded by community donations and as of 2016, the Seedling Foundation has provided over $160,000 in scholarships to 8th-grade students in the Seedling Mentor Program